-Figure 6.7 presents the percentage of households raising livestock over the last 12 months by district and shows that 64% of all households in Kayonza district raise some type of livestock; this figure is above rural and country-wide average.
+Figure 6.7 presents percentage of households raising livestock over the last 12 months by district and shows that the majority (77%) of households in Muhanga district raise some type of livestock.
+It is therefore among the top eleven districts by the percentage of households raising livestock; the figure for Muhanga district is higher than for the national level (68%).
+The district with the smallest percentage is Nyarugenge in Kigali City (23%).